 The life-size bronze sculpture of a United States Colored Troop soldier, rifle held over his shoulder as he strides forward.
-The figures stand on 6-foot granite pedestal, which features two bronze plaque bearing a dedicatory inscription as well as…
+The figure stand on 6-foot granite pedestal, which features two bronze plaques bearing a dedicatory inscription, as well as…

 The monument depicts the members of the 62nd and 65th United States Colored Infantry who, in 1866, founded Lincoln University in Jefferson City, MO.
 The work includes two soldiers and Capt.
 Foster, their white commander, who all are shown atop a…